timothywalter/gmod-minigolf-contributing/MAPPING_GUIDE.md

   * These following properties are valid for this entity:
     * `par`: how many strokes is average (default: 3)
     * `hole`: the name (required)
+    * `course`: the name of the course this hole is on, for when there are multiple courses on one map (default: "", (an empty string))
+    * `order`: an incrementing number, lower numbers appear sooner on the scoreboard (always grouped by course)
     * `limit`: time limit in seconds (default: 60)
     * `description`: a description for the hole
     * `maxStrokes`: how many strokes are allowed before the game ends automatically (default: 12)